SiloCityLabs/Cuttlephone/README.md

 # Cuttlephone
 Cuttlephone is phone case generator and gamepad system for 3D printing.
 This is the source code.
-[Get premade 3MF files and print tutorials on the website](https://silocitylabs.github.io/Cuttlephone/)
+[Get premade 3D models and print tutorials on the website](https://cuttlephone.com/)

 ![phone case generator](https://user-images.githubusercontent.com/1850819/206940314-f19951e0-617c-4899-927e-68e9c816ef28.png)